chavaone/gnomecat/README.md

 =======

 ## What is GnomeCAT?
-ValaCAT is a computer asisted translation tool written in Vala and created as part of GSoC program.
+GnomeCAT is a computer asisted translation tool written in Vala and created as part of GSoC program.